saphoooo/freebox_exporter/README.md

 ### The following parameters are optional and can be superseed:

 - Local token

+Volume allows to save the access token outside of the container to reuse authentication upon an update of the container.

 ```
 docker run -d --name freebox-exporter --restart on-failure  -p 10001:10001 \